Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Preliminary and statement of main results

-\begin{rem} It is trivial to see that there exists an almost surely defined measurable bijective mapping between $\Pe$ and $W$, $\Pea$ and $S_a$, respectively.
-Also our problem is concerned with the operator on function spaces and hence it is sufficient to establish the isomorphism between Sobolev spaces underlying spaces which were already done in \cite{a1995}.
+\begin{rem} For a fixed $\infty$-quasi continuous version $Y(t,e,w)$ of the Stratonovich SDE's solution of (\ref{sde}), it is not difficult to see that there exists an almost surely defined measurable bijective mapping between $\Pe$ and $W$, $\Pea$ and $S_a$, respectively.
+Also our problem is concerned with the operator on function spaces and hence it is sufficient to establish the isomorphism between Sobolev spaces on underlying spaces which were already done in \cite{a1995}.
 However, it may be interesting to construct an isomorphism by restricting elements of $w\in W$ in the above way. \end{rem}